workshopper/test-anything/exercises/to-err-is-human/instruction.md

 # To err is human

-A function `feedCat` take sa kind of food as a String argument and returns `yum` for everything you feed them.
+A function `feedCat` takes any kind of food as a String argument and returns `yum` for everything you feed them.
 However if you try to feed the cat `chocolate`, the function will throw an error.

 Write a tests for this behavior, to be sure no kittens are harmed.

-The function will be provided through `process.arv[2]`.
+The function will be provided through `process.argv[2]`.

 ## Hints